adyujjwal/adyujjwal/README.md

 * 🖥️  See my portfolio at [Click here to see my portfolio](http://adwayujjwal.netlify.app)
 * ✉️  You can contact me at [adway.ujjwal@outlook.com](mailto:adway.ujjwal@outlook.com)
 * 🧠  I'm learning more about Artificial Intelligence
-* 🤝  I'm open to collaborating on AI, AR, VR, React, Spring Boot, and any other software related topics
+* 🤝  I'm open to collaborating on AI, AR, VR, React, Spring Boot, and Angular
 * ⚡  I love watching and playing football & badminton

 ### Skills